QuantProb: Generalizing Probabilities along with Predictions for a Pre-trained Classifier: Introduction

 \section{Introduction}

 Deep learning models have become ubiquitous across diverse domains, and are increasingly being used for several critical applications.
-Common questions which arise in practice are - (a) Can this model be used on the given data input? and (b) If so, how much can one trust the probability prediction obtained?
-The former refers to the problem of Out-of-Distribution (OOD) detection \cite{DBLP:conf/iclr/HendrycksG17,DBLP:conf/nips/FortRL21} and the latter refers to the problem of Calibration \cite{DBLP:conf/icml/GuoPSW17,DBLP:conf/nips/Lakshminarayanan17, DBLP:conf/nips/LiuLPTBL20}.
-Understanding the implications of a deep learning model is also a topic of current research \cite{DBLP:conf/kdd/Ribeiro0G16, 10.3982/ECTA16901, DBLP:conf/cvpr/NguyenYC15,DBLP:conf/nips/JiangKGG18}.
+However, in practice, when dealing with ML systems, it is important that we capture the uncertainty in the prediction along with the predictions themselves.
+As noted in \citet{DBLP:conf/icml/GuoPSW17}, deep networks tends to be overconfident in their predictions.
+Well behaved probabilities can also help in answering common questions which arise in practice - (a) Can this model be used on the given data input? and (b) If so, how much can one trust the probability prediction obtained?
+The former refers to the problem of Out-of-Distribution (OOD) detection \citep{DBLP:conf/iclr/HendrycksG17,DBLP:conf/nips/FortRL21} and the latter refers to the problem of Calibration \citep{DBLP:conf/icml/GuoPSW17,DBLP:conf/nips/Lakshminarayanan17, DBLP:conf/nips/LiuLPTBL20}.
+Understanding the applicability of a given deep learning model is a topic of current research \citep{DBLP:conf/kdd/Ribeiro0G16, 10.3982/ECTA16901, DBLP:conf/cvpr/NguyenYC15,DBLP:conf/nips/JiangKGG18}.

+As \citet{DBLP:conf/uai/Kumar0LR22} argues, calibration of models can also help in improving OOD accuracy.
+In this article we consider the quantile regression based approach to provide better estimates of the uncertainty.

-Quantile regression techniques \cite{koenker_2005, 10.2307/25146433} provide much richer information about the model, allowing for more comprehensive analysis and understanding relationship between different variables.
-However, these techniques aren't widely used in modern deep learning based systems since \cite{NEURIPS2021_5b168fdb} - (a) The loss function is restricted to be mean absolute error (MAE) or the pinball loss.
-This might not compatible with domain specific losses. (b) Moreover, it is difficult to optimize the loss function (due to non-convex nature). (c) Adapting the quantile regression approach for classification is also challenging due to piecewise constant behavior of the loss function.
-In \cite{DBLP:conf/nips/TagasovskaL19} the authors show how simultaneous quantile regression (SQR) techniques can be used to estimate the uncertainties of the deep learning model in the case of regression problems.
+\textbf{Quantile regression} techniques \citep{koenker_2005, 10.2307/25146433} provide much richer information about the model, allowing for more comprehensive analysis and understanding relationship between different variables.
+In \citet{DBLP:conf/nips/TagasovskaL19}, the authors show how simultaneous quantile regression (SQR) techniques can be used to estimate the uncertainties of the deep learning model in the case of regression problems.
+However, these techniques aren't widely adopted in modern deep learning based systems since the loss function is restricted to be mean absolute error (MAE) or the pinball loss which is difficult to optimize in the case of classification problem.
+Moreover, MAE loss might not compatible with domain specific losses \citep{NEURIPS2021_5b168fdb}.